evkx/evkx.github.io/content/models/smart/hash3/hash3_Brabus/_index.md

 ### Sound system

-One type of sound system is available for the Smart #3 Brabus.
+The Smart #3 Brabus comes equipped with one sound system option:

-- With the Yamaha surround sound system, you get 13 speakers with a max system output of 1040 watts.
+- **Yamaha surround sound system**: This system features 13 speakers and delivers a maximum output of 1040 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights